MRingive/thejourneyof-prod/_posts/2022-04-19-financial-freedom-update-march-2022.markdown

 In relation to my journey this is more or less what I am building up right now.
 My safety margin.
 Instead of spending money as it comes in I save some of it.
 And I also work on lowering my living costs.
 Another way of increasing my safety margin.
 And if things go really bad my country provides a safety margin too.

-But at some point I have to find my acceptable risk level.
+But at some point I have to find my acceptable level of risk.
 If I don't I'll just end up working forever, building up a bigger and bigger margin.
 And for what?
 I'll never be certain and so if that I what I try to chase I'll never get there.

 This is a topic that I have debated internally for a while and it is causing me to reflect on some beliefs I may no longer agree with.
 In many ways I may already have enough safety margin to take more freedoms.
 But fear is holding me back.